 Craig is a member of the New York and New Jersey state bars, and is admitted to practice in several Federal courts.
 He has volunteered on many advisory boards including The Long Island Working Partnership Board, The Rehabilitation Institute Business Advisory Council, and the Board of Directors of Temple Chaverim.
 He is active in the Society for Human Resource Management (SHRM), and is a founding member of the SHRM Long Island Diversity and Inclusion Council.
 Craig is a member of the Board of Directors for Erase Racism, and serves as its Assistant Treasurer.
 Craig is a member of the Nassau County Bar Association.

-Craig has received numerous honors for his community work, and specifically for his focus on the recruitment, employment and advocacy on behalf of individuals with disabilities.
+Craig has received numerous honors for his community work, and his recruitment, employment and advocacy on behalf of individuals with disabilities.
 Among them are the 2012 Public Interest Attorney of the Year from Touro College Law Center, the 2010 TRI Giving Wings to Dreams Award, the 2009 True Partner Business Award from the New York State Rehabilitation Association, the 2010 Visionary Award and the 2009 Breaking Barriers Award from the Metropolitan Placement Consortium and Baruch College Computer Center for Visually Impaired People, and the 2007 Long Island Association and Long Island Working Partnership Advocate of the Year Award.

 He has been the moderator of numerous panels, and conducted training on a variety of Employment Law and Human Resources topics.
 Craig has served as the keynote speaker at many events, most notably the NYC 5 Borough Employers Forum aboard the U.S.S.
 Intrepid.